PeterBengtson/control-tower-log-aggregator/README.md

 are touched in any way, the better.

 There is one way in which data can be copied in place within S3, however, and that is by leveraging so-called multipart uploads.
-They are done entirely within the service, thus avoiding shuffling data to and from lambdas or instances altogether.
+They can be done entirely within the S3 service, thus avoiding shuffling data to and from lambdas or instances altogether.
 However, multipart uploads require all files except the last one in the list of files to be 5 MB in size or larger, something we can never guarantee with log files.

 To get around the 5 MB limitation, the application first creates a 5 MB dummy file to use as a starting point.
 It then adds one file at a time until all component files have been aggregated.
-This is possible because multipart uploads, whilst requiring that all files but the last are 5 MB or greater, allow the last file to be any size.
-When all log files have been added, a final result file is produced by making a copy of the aggregation file, but without the initial 5 MB of dummy data.
+This is possible because multipart uploads require all files to be >= 5 MB - except the last one which can be any size.

+When all log files have been added, a final result file is produced by making a copy of the aggregation file to the final destination, but without the initial 5 MB of dummy data.

 As the aggregation is done in place in a dedicated scratch pad bucket, the process is fast even though a multipart upload is done for each component log file.
 S3 is a high-capacity storage engine that